Dolls (1987 film): Cancelled sequel

 Stuart Gordon was, at one point, interested in directing a sequel to this film.
 The initial story would have followed Judy and Ralph back to Boston in which Ralph would have married Judy's mother and they would become a family.
 One day Judy would receive a box sent from England that contained the toy makers, Gabriel and Hilary, as dolls.
 The sequel never entered production.

 Legacy

 In 1989, following the collapse of Empire Pictures, producer Charles Band launched a new film series at his next company, Full Moon Productions, titled Puppet Master.
 The series is considered a spiritual successor to Dolls and features inanimate puppets brought to life through the use of Egyptian magic.
 Actor Guy Rolfe appears in several of the films as the puppets’ creator and leader, André Toulon.

-The doll character Mr Punch has a cameo apperence in Puppet Master II, Curse of the Puppet Master, and the Demonic Toys spin-off Baby Oopsie.
+The doll character Mr Punch has a cameo appearance in Puppet Master II, Curse of the Puppet Master, and the Demonic Toys spin-off Baby Oopsie.